 The process for including a stock in our portfolio is in two steps:

-- Investment Approval: A formal peer review is undertaken of stocks considered attractive and worthy of inclusion in the portfolio.
+• Investment Approval: A formal peer review is undertaken of stocks considered attractive and worthy of inclusion in the portfolio.
 Full models and the investment thesis are presented to the investment team for discussion and debate.
-This includes financial analysis plus the qualitative work undertaken at the proprietary research stage.
+This includes financial and ESG analysis plus the qualitative work undertaken at the proprietary research stage.
 The team will review this, along with the key assumptions and investment case of the stock.
+Stocks need to meet a minimum ESG score to be included in the portfolio.
 Stocks will either be approved, require more information or work before approval, or be rejected.
 To ensure robust debate and better investment decisions, both Portfolio Managers need to approve a stock for it to be included in the portfolio.

 As a result, a portfolio of approximately 40 companies in which we have the highest conviction is constructed, overlaid by portfolio risk considerations, market conditions and portfolio guidelines.